ezahid82/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was challenging in the sense that

-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
-Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!
+This assignment was challenging in the sense that getting the countdown of the launch to work.
+It was solved using an if statment with a range **"equation"** (x <= 10 and x >= 1) to make the *led* turn on and off.
+I learned that if you add a [while] statement with [pass] as a *dummy* code line that would keep the code running continuesly.

 &nbsp;